Solal-sie/Project_wind_turbine/ReadMe.md

 This program simulates how wind field evolve in area.
 The code creates a map simulating the wind field in urban area.
 It evaluates where are the biggest wind, more accurately it determines the norm of the velocity vector projected in u and v direction in cartesian coordinates and calculates the the the power resulting  from this biggest wind locations.

 The program will:
-1. Compute randomly a map representing a random city and the coordinates of the buildings ("*building_map_main.c*", located in "*Map*").
+1. Compute randomly a map representing a random city and the coordinates of the buildings ("*building_map_main.c*", located in "*Main/*").
-2. Compute The Navier-Stokes solver which creates a wind map accoring to the map we created before and compute 6 locations where the norm of the wind is the biggest("*Navier_Stokes_Solver_main.m*", located in "*Main*").
+2. Compute The Navier-Stokes solver which creates a wind map according to the map we created before and compute 6 locations where the norm of the wind is the biggest("*Navier_Stokes_Solver_main.m*", located in "*Main/*").
-3. From the wind map one last program use the 6 best locations to add a wind turbine and then calculates the power generated ("*turbine_power_main.c*", located in "*Power*").
+3. From the wind map one last program use the 6 best locations to add a wind turbine and then calculates the power generated ("*turbine_power_main.c*", located in "*Main/*").
+4. Compute a specific map representing one building and its coordinates ("*one_building_map.c*", located in "*Main/*").
+5. Compute The Navier-Stokes solver for one building which creates a wind map according to the map we created before ("*Navier_Stokes_one_building.m*", located in "*Main/*").

 ## Project structure

-- "* Data*" contains allthe files that will be created and required for the simulation.
+- "*Data/*" contains all files that will be created and required for the simulation.
-- "*Map*" contains the map program code that creates map.
-- "*Main*" runs the propagation of the winds through the map.
+- "*Main/*" contains all the C and Matlab files for the creation of the map, the propagation of the winds through the map and the power resulting from the biggest wind.
-- "*Power*" contains the power calculating program
-- "*Results*" contains all the results as .csv and .png file.
+- "*Results/*" contains all the results as .csv and .png file.

 ### Inputs and Outputs